 Amber comes to us with a B.A. in Sociology from California State University, Chico (CSUC) with an emphasis on Women's Studies.
 While in college, she led the Elementary School Environmental Program within CSUCs Community Action Volunteers in Education program, and also volunteered for the CSUCs Women's Center, where she organized events such as the campus's annual 'Take Back the Night Week' event.

 Over the last ten years Amber's professional experience has focused on Client Services, Strategy, Marketing, and Business Development.
 In addition, Amber has personal experience with the CA foster care system, and this led to her involvement with the California Youth Connection and other youth advocacy organizations over the last 20 years.
 Formerly a Case Supervisor for Child Advocates, Amber now oversees Development and Social Media for our program.

 Taylor holds a B.A. in Psychology from Sacramento State University.
 She studied Journalism and Early Childhood Development as well and worked as the Editor-in-Chief and features writer on the newspaper there.
-She volunteered at Shiners Hospitals for Children for a year in the Therapeutic Child Life Center and has been working with children/youth coaching, mentoring, and teaching in various roles for 10 years.
+She has experience working in visitation with a private foster agency and has volunteered at Shiners Hospitals for Children in the Therapeutic Child Life Center.
+She has been working with children/youth coaching, mentoring, and teaching in various roles for over 10 years.
 Her passion to serve children and people has allowed her to travel to Spain, Italy, Scotland, Jamaica, France, Germany, Holland, and Mexico.